 Hāpuna Beach is located north of Kailua Kona close to mile marker 70 of Hwy 19 in the south Kohala district.
 Turn Ma Kai (towards the ocean) at the sign for Hāpuna Beach State Park and continue for 1/4 mile to the large parking lot.
 Do not leave valuables in your car!

-Visitors need to pay an entrance fee and a parking fee to help maintain the park, both fees are waived for Hawaiʻi residents that can show a valid state ID or drivers license.
+An entrance fee and a parking fee go toward maintaining the park.
+Both are waived for Hawaiʻi residents who show a valid state ID or driver’s license.

 - The entrance fee is $5.00 per individual